quintenstar/tudelft-latex-template/README.md

 - Added additional (recommended) packages in the class file.
 - Added the AIAA citation style for Aerospace students.
 - Added a GitHub social repo card (and template) to the project.
+- Added build.lua to split up the creation of the tudelft-report.cls file.
+- Added nomenclature, list of figures, list of tables
 - Changed the folder/project layout.

 ## Attribution